Women's boxing: Netherlands

+North Korea

+In 2024, Pang Chol-mi became the first North Korean woman to win any Olympic medal in boxing, winning a bronze medal.

+Puerto Rico

+In 2017, fighting on the Shawn Porter vs. Andre Berto undercard, Puerto Rican boxer Amanda Serrano dominated Dahiana Santana en route to an eighth-round KO victory to win the vacant World Boxing Organization bantamweight belt, which made her the first female boxer to win world titles in five weight divisions.

+Philippines

+Nesthy Petecio won a silver medal in the inaugural women's featherweight event at the 2020 Summer Olympics, making her the first Filipino woman to win an Olympic medal in boxing.

 Saudi Arabia

-In 2022, Somalian boxer Ramla Ali defeated Dominican boxer Crystal Garcia Nova in the first professional women’s boxing match held in Saudi Arabia.
+In 2022, Somalian boxer Ramla Ali defeated Dominican boxer Crystal Garcia Nova in the first professional women's boxing match held in Saudi Arabia.

 In 2023, Ragad Al-Naimi became the first Saudi female professional boxer, by having her first professional fight; she won against Perpetual Okaidah in a fight held in Diriyah.

+In 2024, Skye Nicolson of Australia defeated Raven Chapman of the United Kingdom in what was the first women's world title boxing fight held in Saudi Arabia and the first women's bout to be on a Riyadh Season show.
+She won by unanimous decision.

 Somalia

 Ramla Ali was the first boxer to win an international gold medal while representing Somalia.
 Later, in 2021, she competed in the women's featherweight event at the 2020 Summer Olympics.
 Although she lost her first fight, she became the first boxer ever to represent Somalia on the Olympic stage.
-In 2022, she defeated Dominican boxer Crystal Garcia Nova in the first professional women’s boxing match held in Saudi Arabia.
+In 2022, she defeated Dominican boxer Crystal Garcia Nova in the first professional women's boxing match held in Saudi Arabia.

+South Korea

+In 2024, Im Ae-ji became the first South Korean woman to win any Olympic medal in boxing, winning a bronze medal.

 Sweden

-In 1988 the Swedish Amateur Boxing Association sanctioned events for women.
+In 1988, the Swedish Amateur Boxing Association sanctioned events for women.